Hair Mineral & Heavy Metal Home kit

 GO TO PAYMENT

-Head to our online store to complete your payment.
-Before doing so, please ensure you have already filled out and submitted your health questionnaire and sent your hair sample to our clinic — having both of these steps done ahead of time will help ensure your results are processed as smoothly and promptly as possible.
+Click below to complete your payment.
+Before doing so, please ensure you have already filled out and submitted your health questionnaire (Step 3 )and sent your hair sample to our clinic (Step 2)— having both of these steps done ahead of time will help ensure your results are processed as smoothly and promptly as possible.

 Hair Mineral - FAQs